 Prostate cancer is the most common malignancy in men.
-In 2016, prostate cancer represented 10.7% of all new cancer cases in the U.S. at 181,000.
+The most recent CDC data demonstrates that prostate cancer makes up 12.2% all new cancer cases in the U.S. at 207,430.
 Prostate cancers express the androgen receptor (AR) and rely on androgens for growth and survival.
 While 80% of patients with prostate cancer respond favorably to initial androgen ablation therapy, most patients experience a relapse of the disease within 1-2 years.
-Current therapies rely on decreasing the levels of circulating androgens and/or competitively blocking the AR transcription complex.
-There is a growing body of evidence to suggest that AR signaling also influences tumor cell migration and invasion and provides a novel avenue of future pharmacologic treatment.
+There is a need for alternate and more effective therapeutic targets.

 Duke inventors have reported a novel target for treating prostate cancer as well as methods of screening and identifying lead compounds.
 They have identified calcium/calmodulin-dependent protein kinase kinase b (CaMKK-b) as a viable therapeutic target treating prostate cancer.
 The inventors have demonstrated that androgen-mediated migration occurs through a CaMKK-b-AMPK-dependent pathway and pharmacological disruption of this pathway inhibits metastasis and migration of prostate cancer cells.

 This target could be applicable to a variety of other cancers, and the inventors also provide methods to diagnose and detect cancer in a subject, as well as a method for evaluating cancer stage in a subject.

 - A first-in-class therapeutic target for prostate cancer